web-development-guide/Frontend-for-Dummies/README.md

 A beginner guide to Frontend Web Development.
 To join the course, simply **fork** the repository and follow the guideline within each week course material.
-Supplimetary video discussions are posted periodically and respective links will be published here.
+Complementary video discussions are posted periodically and respective links will be published here.
 With each week, one or more task(s) will be given that must be completed self-paced and sent to me via **Pull Request**.

 ## Author

-**Progyan Bhattacharya**
+#### Progyan Bhattacharya
  - Full Stack Developer (Specializing in React/Frontend)
  - Portfolio: [Progyan's Playground](https://progyan1997.github.io)

+_**Note:** If you want to be an instructor, drop an issue and mention [@Progyan1997](https://github.com/Progyan1997)_

 ## Course Objective

-To create more developers to deliver Production-ready Web application focused on Software Deveopment principles including Requirement Analysis, Design and Code Generation, Test and Quality Assurance.
+To create more developers to deliver Production-ready Web application focused on Software Development principles including Requirement Analysis, Design and Code Generation, Test and Quality Assurance.

 Discussion on General Platform-based Development, Test-driven Development,